Don Styron: The record

 Two weeks after the 21.9, Styron ran 22.2 in Abilene, a week later a 22.3 in Baton Rouge, two more weeks later a 22.2 in Natchitoches, a week after that 22.3 in Lake Charles, then a 22.1 at the Modesto Relays, equal to the #2 time ever recorded by Elias Gilbert without a wind gauge.
 Styron's run had wind gauge recording he ran into a headwind, -0.9 mps.
 A year later he equaled that performance at the same track.
 In all, Styron holds 9 of the top 18 hand times recorded during that era.
 Two other people making that top list finished second to Styron, both were Olympic medalists, Dick Howard and Irvin Roberson.
 Styron did not get the opportunity to run for the NCAA Championship, 1959 was the last year the event was held.
 Traditionally, the event was not held in Olympic years.

 The achievement merited Styron an appearance in the April 18, 1960 issue of Sports Illustrated as one of the "Faces in the Crowd."
 That year he was also ranked in the top 5 hurdlers in both the 110 Hurdles and 400 Hurdles, one of the few individuals to achieve such ranking simultaneously.
 Styron finished 6th in the 400 meter hurdles at the 1960 Olympic Trials.
 He remained a nationally ranked hurdler until 1962, tying the American record in the indoor 60 yard hurdles at 7.0.
 In 1962 he was rated as the best all around hurdler.
-Don's best chance of qualifying was in 1964, but without money, he had to hitchhike from Los Angeles to New Brunswick, New Jersey for the semi-Olympic Trials.
+Stryton's best chance of qualifying was in 1964, but without money, he had to hitchhike from Los Angeles to New Brunswick, New Jersey for the semi-Olympic Trials.
 He finished last.